GovTechSG/seed-documentation/prerequisites-for-onboarding.md

   - You can onboard only a non-GSIB or a non-DWP device to SEED.

-  - If you are a public officer, after you enrol in Intune, you need to register your Intune device ID to complete the SEED onboarding for your device.
+  - If you are a public officer, after you enrol in Intune, you need to submit your Intune device ID to complete the SEED onboarding for your device.

   - After you complete the onboarding process, you will receive an email confirming your successful onboarding to SEED and your device will be automatically renamed and restarted.